P1sec/QCSuper/README.md

 It uses the Qualcomm Diag protocol, also called QCDM or DM (Diagnostic Monitor) in order to communicate with your phone's baseband.

-**You want support, or to report that you device works or does not work?
+**You are willing to report that your device works or does not work?
 You can open a [Github issue](https://github.com/P1sec/QCSuper/issues/new).**

 ## Table of contents